likhia/astra-vsearch-QA-for-documents/README.md

 # Demo on Document Q&A using Astra with Vector Search

 These are prerequisites you need to to before running this notebook
 - Create a new vector search enabled database in Astra.
+Please note that only GCP - USEAST 1 is available for free trial account.
 - Create a keyspace
 - Create a token with permissions to create tables
 - Download your secure-connect-bundle.zip file